 VCL has been a key-role partner in several security projects, conducting research and development of novel and efficient security technologies.
 More specifically, VCL’s goal is to offer:

-- -New technologies and tools for automated analysis of digital forensic data in the context of criminal
+- New technologies and tools for automated analysis of digital forensic data in the context of criminal investigations.